Frequently Asked Questions

-Our Czech lawyers are frequently asked questions by foreign investors on how to set up their own business or about employment issues they might encounter in the country they want to move to.
-We have gathered below some questions and answered them.
+Our Czech lawyers often receive varied frequently asked questions from foreign investors on how to set up their own business or about employment issues they might encounter in the country they want to move to.
+We have gathered below some questions and answered them, mentioning that we have a vast experience in numerous domains, including litigation, company liquidation, divorce and marriage matters.

 For some business activities conducted in the Czech Republic, a trade license or other special permits have to be issued depending on the type of business.
 Czech law generally states that a foreign citizen may operate a business under the same conditions as the Czechs.
 The most popular business entity established in the Czech Republic is the limited liability company and this can be done helped by our law firm in Czech Republic.